2021 GRADUATION INFORMATION

 APPLICATION FOR GRADUATION AND COMMENCEMENT PARTICIPATION

-Candidates for graduation must complete an online application for graduation in order to receive their degree or diploma.
+Candidates for graduation must complete the Graduation Application, located on the SWCCyou portal, in order to receive their degree or diploma.
 Students who plan to participate in the commencement ceremony must indicate their intent on the application for graduation and provide their chest and height measurements (caps are adjustable, so cap size is not necessary).
 There is no graduation fee.
 Students who plan to receive more than one degree, diploma, or certificate need to indicate all programs on the form.
 The deadline to file the Graduation Application is:

 If you find you will not be completing requirements for the term indicated on your application for graduation, please contact the registrar's office at 641.782.1422 and submit another graduation application for the term in which your requirements will be met.